Time series generation for option pricing on quantum computers using tensor network: Numerical experiments

 \subsection{Results}

-We first consider the effect of physical dimensions in MPS models.
-For that purpose, we fix $D_{\rm max} = 150$ and vary the physical dimensions $2^m$ with $m=4,5,6$. \figref{fig:distributions} shows the resulted probability distributions of $S_{t_1}$, $S_{t_3}$, and $S_{t_5}$ for each physical dimension.
+We first consider the effect of physical dimensions $2^m$ in MPS models, which is equal to the number of grid points for the discrete approximation of the original continuous variables $x_j$ and thus determines the resolution of the approximation.
+For that purpose, we fix $D_{\rm max} = 150$ and vary the physical dimensions $2^m$ with $m=4,5,6$. \figref{fig:distributions} shows the resultant probability distributions of $S_{t_1}$, $S_{t_3}$, and $S_{t_5}$ for each physical dimension.
 There, we plot empirical distributions of $S_t$ for $N=10000$ samples generated by the Heston and MPS models.
 These figures indicate that the higher $m$ becomes the closer the distribution is to the Heston model.
 Note that, for $m=4$, which means prices are discretized into only $2^4 = 16$ grid points, the resulting distribution is localized around several values, as in the left graph in \figref{fig:distributions}, but such a phenomenon is mitigated for larger $m$.

 We then evaluate the price of options, and the IV calculated from the value of the European call option, showing the result in \tblref{tab:result}.
 Similarly to the probability distributions at each time step, with higher physical dimensions, option prices as well as the IV calculated by the MPS model get closer to those by the Heston model.
 On the European option, the IV by the MPS model with $m=6$ has a difference of several tenths of a percent from that by the Heston model, which we can say is practically a good fit for a pricing model of path-dependent options.
 Also for the Asian and lookback options, the prices by the MPS model are close to those by the Heston model with differences similar to that of the European option.
 Thus, we can conclude that the MPS model with sufficiently large physical dimension successfully learns the Heston model, at least for the purpose of pricing these options.
 On the other hand, for the barrier option, the difference between the prices of the two models is still larger even at $m=6$.
 We may improve the MPS model by, e.g., taking larger $m$ or using tensor network architectures other than MPS, which can be considered in future works.